praveen-riseslabs/reactjs-node-version-3/README.md

 # fullstack-reactjs6

-Development setup steps
+Development setup steps:

 ---client-side---
-      1. after cloning the the repo, in the terminal run "npm install"
-      2. create a ".env" file, and add following keys with the neccesary value:
+      1. after cloning the the repo, in the terminal run "npm install" 2. create a ".env" file, and inside of .env file add the following keys with the neccesary value:

             ---Miscellaneous environment variables---
             * REACT_APP_SERVER_BASE_API (server side url this is the base url for e.g. "http://localhost:4000)

             ---SSO auth---